The Property Tax Attorneys

 Ohio Supreme Court affirms appraisal of assisted living properties for property tax purposes must separate business value from real estate value.
 Please see APTC National Property Tax Update for this and more news nationwide.
 Posted: July 3, 2014.

-Kieran Jennings will be a presenter for the Overview on Property, Multi-State Taxes and Ohio Tax Incentives Session at the 2nd Annual Northeast Ohio State and Local Tax Conference to be held on August 1, 2014 in Independence.
+Kieran Jennings was a presenter for the Overview on Property, Multi-State Taxes and Ohio Tax Incentives Session at the 2nd Annual Northeast Ohio State and Local Tax Conference held on August 1, 2014 in Independence.
 More information here.
 Posted: June 24, 2014.

 Partner Sharon F. DiPaolo’s article "Property Assessments Present Opportunities to Reduce Taxes" was published in National Real Estate Investor.
 Posted: May 14, 2014.